Click here to read FAMM’s analysis of the revised bill’s reforms

 If passed into law, the bill would reduce several federal mandatory minimum drug and gun sentences and make those reductions retroactive for some people; make the Fair Sentencing Act of 2010 retroactive; expand the federal “safety valve” exception for drug mandatory minimum sentences; and allow many federal prisoners to earn time credits for completing rehabilitative programs in prison.

 House companion bill: A very similar but not identical version of S. 2123 was introduced in the U.S. House of Representatives.
 The House bill is H.R.
 3713, the Sentencing Reform Act, and was introduced on October 8, 2015, by House Judiciary Committee Chairman Bob Goodlatte (R-VA) and Representatives John Conyers (D-MI), Sheila Jackson Lee (D-TX), Judy Chu (D-CA), Raul Labrador (R-ID), and Mike Bishop (R-MI).
 The House bill was passed by the House Judiciary Committee by voice vote on November 18, 2015.
-The House bill has not been voted on by the full House and is not a law.
+The House bill also did not become a law in the 114th Congress.

 - Reduce the mandatory minimum life without parole sentence to a mandatory minimum 25-year sentence for a third drug offense under 21 U.S.C. sections 841, 851 (retroactive, except for those with a prior “serious violent felony” conviction);